bunq/sdk_php/src/Exception/EXCEPTION.md

 The `Exception` class which is being extended has an `getMessage()` method which is `final` and therefore cannot be overwritten.

-This means that each exception will have the response code and the error message related to the specific exception that has been raised.
+This means that each exception will have a response code and an error message related to the specific error returned by API.

 ---
 #### Exception handling
-Because we raise different exceptions for each error, you can catch an error if you expect it to be raised.
+Since each API error has a distinct SDK exception type corresponding to it, you can catch the exact exceptions you expect 👏.

 ```php
 <?php